• Free shipping on all orders

 4. Oxygenate the Gills

 Fish out of water may become dried out to the extent they cannot use their gills.
-If this is the case, you can take a small tool such as a popsicle stick and very gently move the mouth to an open position and move the covers of the gills.
-Doing this slowly and gently is very important as any strong or aggressive movements will cause more damage.
+If that is the case, you can take a small tool such as a popsicle stick and very gently move the mouth to an open position and move the covers of the gills.
+Doing this slowly and gently is important, as any strong or aggressive movements will cause more damage.

-This opens up the breathing channel from the mouth to the gills and will allow water to flow over them.
-Often if the fish has been out of water for a longer period of time, simply allowing water to flow through the mouth and over the gills is not enough.
+This opens up the breathing channel from the mouth to the gills and allows water to flow over them.
+However, if the fish has been out of water for a longer period of time, simply allowing water to flow through the mouth and over the gills is not enough.
 There are a few things you can do to attempt to reoxygenate the gills.

 You can gently move the fish around to draw water over the gills.
 This can be done by slowly guiding the fish forward through the water.
-Never move the fish backwards as this may push water the wrong way over the gills and the force of the water moving may damage them.
+Never move the fish backwards since it can push water the wrong way over the gills and the force of the water moving may damage them.
 You can use a small syringe or pipette to gently push water over the gills.
 Extra care must be taken not to damage the gills as they are very fragile structures.

-However you move water over the gills, it cannot be too forceful otherwise you will damage the gills.
+However you move water over the gills, it cannot be too forceful; otherwise, you will damage them.
 Always keep this in mind.

 5. Rub Your Fish’s Belly Gently